Alex Quinn

-Alexander James Quinn (born 29 December 2000) is a British racing driver.
-He currently competes in the 2025 European Le Mans Series driving the No. 20 Algarve Pro Racing LMP2 car.
+Alexander James Quinn (born 29 December 2000) is a British racing driver competing in the IMSA SportsCar Championship for CrowdStrike Racing by APR and the European Le Mans Series for Nielsen Racing.
+Alongside his LMP2 commitments, he is a Hypercar test and development driver for Peugeot TotalEnergies.

 Early career

 Karting

 Born in Truro and based near Camelford, Quinn started his karting career in 2011.
 He competed in multiple championships such as the Super 1 National Rotax Mini Max Championship and won multiple national karting championships.

 Lower formulae

 In 2016, Quinn made his car racing debut in the F4 British Championship, driving for Fortec Motorsport.
 He won three races and was crowned as the winner of the rookie cup.

-The British driver continued to race in the F4 British Championship in 2017, partnering Oscar Piastri and Ayrton Simmons at TRS Arden.
-He driver would end up finishing fourth in the standings, beating Simmons but finishing behind Piastri, with the Australian becoming vice-champion.
+Quinn continued to race in the F4 British Championship in 2017, partnering Oscar Piastri and Ayrton Simmons at TRS Arden.
+He would end up finishing fourth in the standings, beating Simmons but finishing behind Piastri, with the Australian becoming vice-champion.

 Quinn also made a one-off appearance in the BRDC British Formula 3 Championship that same year, scoring a podium at Donington with Lanan Racing.